zsofiarebeka/Term1/README.md

 - Generating a monthly report (E.g.: for February, 2006)
 - What is the total monthly revenue?
 (Later used for a scheduled event)

+### Genre Performance Data Mart:

+The Genre Performance Data Mart analyzes movie genre performance, derived from the `analytical_layer` table.
+It guides inventory management and marketing strategies by revealing popular genres and customer preferences.

+### Customer Rental Analysis Data Mart:

+This mart focuses on customer rental patterns using data from the `analytical_layer` table.
+Insights into customer behavior aid in targeted marketing, customer retention, and overall rental trend identification.

 ## 3. Stored Procedures
 I created stored procedures to encapsulate and execute some of the mentioned analytical queries.